d2l-ai/d2l-en/chapter_linear-regression/linear-regression-scratch.md

 Next, we must [**define our model, relating its input and parameters to its output.**]
-For our linear model we simply take the matrix-matrix product of the input features $\mathbf{X}$ and the model weights $\mathbf{w}$, and add the offset $b$ to each example.
+Using the same notation in :eqref:`eq_linreg-y-vec`, for our linear model we simply take the matrix-vector product of the input features $\mathbf{X}$ and the model weights $\mathbf{w}$, and add the offset $b$ to each example.